 3.1 General Administration; Establishment of Committee.
 Subject to the terms of this Article 3, the Plan shall be administered by the Committee.
 The Committee shall consist of not fewer than two persons.
 Any member of the Committee may be removed at any time, with or without cause, by resolution of the Board.
 Any vacancy occurring in the membership of the Committee may be filled by appointment by the Board.
 At any time there is no Committee to administer the Plan, any references in this Plan to the Committee shall be deemed to refer to the Board.

-Membership on the Committee shall be limited to those members of the Board who are "outside directors" under Section 162(m) of the Code and "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act.
+Membership on the Committee shall be limited to those members of the Board who are "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act.
 The Committee shall select one of its members to act as its Chairman.
 A majority of the Committee shall constitute a quorum, and the act of a majority of the members of the Committee present at a meeting at which a quorum is present shall be the act of the Committee.